booleanbites/houzi-doc/_docs/hooks-widgets/13_property_detail_page_widget.md

 #### hook

+The parameter *hook* represents the identifier for the widget being built.

+- **For Built-in Widgets**: The *hook* represents the name of the Houzi default Section/Widget (e.g., `'article_title'`, `'article_description'`).
+- **For Custom Widgets**: If you add a custom section with `widget_type: "place_holder"`, the *hook* parameter will match the `widget_title` you defined in the configuration.

-The parameter *hook* represents the name of Houzi default Section/Widget name  that is being build on the Property Details Screen.
-If you provide your custom widget/section against the desired section/widget, the default Houzi section/widget will be replaced with your custom section/widget on the Property Details Screen.
+If you provide your custom widget against the desired hook, the default Houzi widget (or an empty space) will be replaced with your custom widget.

 ### Hook